Nette Documentation Preview

 ------------------------------------

-Reads the content of a `$file`.
-Throws an exception `Nette\IOException` on error occurred.
+Reads the content of a file `$file`.
+Throws a `Nette\IOException` on error.

 ```php